Vaibhav-Ankolekar/College-Notes-Vault/Blockchain and DLT/Syllabus.md

-# Module 1 - Introduction to DLT and Blockchain
+# M1 - Introduction to DLT and Blockchain
 1. [[Introduction to Blockchain | Introduction to Blockchain]]
 	1. [[Introduction to Blockchain#Technical definition of Blockchain | Technical definition of Blockchain]]
 	2. [[Introduction to Blockchain#Elements of a blockchain | Elements of a blockchain]]